alexvera1/alexvera1/README.md

 ### Some of My Hobbies Include:

-✈️ Travel,
+- ✈️ Travel
-🏕 Camping,
+- 🏕 Camping
+- 🏀 Sports
-🎧 Music
+- 🎧 Music